openwebos/sleepd/README.md

 Below are the tools and libraries (and their minimum versions) required to build sleepd:

-* cmake 2.6
+* cmake (version required by openwebos/cmake-modules-webos)
-* gcc 4.3
+* gcc 4.6.3
-* glib-2.0 2.16.6
+* glib-2.0 2.32.1
 * libxml2 2.7.2
 * make (any version)
 * openwebos/cjson 1.8.0
 * openwebos/luna-service2 3.0.0
 * openwebos/nyx-lib 2.0.0 RC 2
 * openwebos/powerd 4.0.0
-* pkg-config 0.22
+* pkg-config 0.26
 * sqlite3 3.6.20

 ## Building

-Once you have downloaded the source, execute the following to build it:
+Once you have downloaded the source, enter the following to build it (after changing into the directory under which it was downloaded):

     $ mkdir BUILD
     $ cd BUILD